mcrbt/mssert/README.md

 ```

 Once the program stopped to continue the current *program counter* value may
-give an idea of which assertion failed.
-In addition, an error LED may be turn on
+give an indication of which assertion failed.
+In addition, an error LED may be
-and interrupt service routines may be suspended, for instance.
+turned on and/or interrupts may be disabled, for instance.

 ### `ms_reset`